Oak Park Y Early Center NOW ENROLLING!

 - Breakfast, snack and lunch included in the price of tuition

 Scholarship forms must be fully completed with all information included.
-Allow a minimum of three weeks for processing.
 All fees apply as normal until the application has been reviewed and approved.
 All scholarships are subject to availability of funds.